c3g/arc/README.md

 We support the Data team so they can share the BQC19 data.

-  * Make sure , in collaboration with CQ, that the SD4H Globus platfom
+  * Make sure , in collaboration with CQ, that the [Globus platfom](https://www.globus.org/) is running properly.

 ## The support we offer